tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 ## Installation

 For the moment this Plug-in is marked as “private” which means that it does not appear in the "Plugin Gallery".
-The installation process is as follows...
+The installation process is as follows (note that this differs for desktop vs mobile devices)...

+### Desktop

-1. Open [Windy.com](https://www.windy.com) within a browser on a laptop/PC (unfortunately the plugin is not available on Android/iPhone neither App nor Browser)
+1. Open [Windy.com](https://www.windy.com) within a browser on a laptop/PC (Note: this will not work on a mobile device as it will redirect you to the Windy App which does not support plugins)

 2. Open the menu